 What Does Full Coverage Car Insurance Cover?

 blueCheck icon

-The 10% rule helps you decide when to drop coverage — if your annual collision and comprehensive premium exceeds 10% of your car's actual cash value, switching to minimum coverage may make financial sense.
+The 10% rule helps you decide when to drop coverage.
+If your annual collision and comprehensive premium exceeds 10% of your car's current value, switching to liability only may save you money.

+What Does Full Coverage Car Insurance Cover?